Top tips for buying a vehicle

 There are pros and cons for both, so knowing what you want is the key.
-A used vehicle might not have all the bells and whistles as a new one, but they are generally much cheaper.
-There is always a bit of risk with a preowned vehicle, but there are thousands that have been well maintained and serviced regularly, just make sure to do your research and inspections.
-Who knows you may even find a new car you had your eye on in a used dealership or online with only a handful of kilometres and at a fraction of the price.
+A used vehicle might not have all the same bells and whistles as a new one, but they are generally much cheaper.
+There is always a bit of risk with a preowned vehicle, but there are thousands that have been well maintained and serviced to schedule, just make sure to do your research and inspections.
+Who knows you may even find a new car you had your eye on in a used dealership or online with only a handful of kilometres and at a much lower price?

-New cars on the other hand offer peace of mind and are far less likely to breakdown than used cars and come with many dealer incentives including capped price servicing.
-They are also covered by a warranty which provides further security.
-The main strike against buying new is the initial cost and the fact new cars lose about 40 percent of their value within the first three years.
+New cars on the other hand offer peace of mind and come with many dealer incentives including capped price servicing.
+They are also covered by a manufacturer’s warranty which provides further security.
+The main strike against buying new is the initial cost and the fact new cars can lose a percentage of their value.